insertokername/depy/README.md

 ```
 This just uninstalls the exe itself which is very small.

+## Curently working on:

+As of now if you install an app that has a startmenu shortcut the startmenu will be polluted.
+To combat this i have made a pull request to the scoop repo with a new flag that allows apps to install a package without polluting the startmenu, curently waiting for aproval.

 ## Resources used
 While making this project I mainly had to read the [scoop wiki](https://github.com/ScoopInstaller/Main/tree/) and some crate documentations like for example  [druid](https://docs.rs/druid/latest/druid/)